nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/01-publishing-basic-web-content/04-other-content-options.markdown

 # Other Content Options [](id=other-content-options)

-Publishing content won't always be a simple process.
+Publishing content won't always be a neat and simply process.
 Here are some important options and tools that you can use to enhance your content and user experience.